MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-from-teams-exploratory.md

 > [!NOTE]
 > There are two possible experiences of Teams Exploratory.
 Some of the instructions in this article will depend on which experience of Teams Exploratory your users have access to.
 >
 > One Teams Exploratory experience is for tenants on the New Commerce Experience or tenants that have no users with a Teams Exploratory license.
+This experience allows end users to initiate a self-service trial.
 >
-> The other experience is for tenants that aren't on the New Commerce Experience and who currently have users with a current Teams Exploratory license.
+> The other experience is for tenants that aren't on the New Commerce Experience and may or may not currently have users with a current Teams Exploratory license.
+If the tenant already has users with Teams Exploratory, this experience allows for tenant-based trials.

 ## Step 1: When to upgrade